iron-auth/iron-auth/README.md

 A modular authentication library, designed with the Edge as a priority and built to be framework agnostic.
 Powered by Iron Session under the hood.
 Extendable, highly configurable, and extensively tested.

-Inspiration for the library's design was drawn from Next Auth, as well as database schema similarities for ease when switching between the two.

 ## Features

 ### Modular